 - This opens the options page.
 Here you need to remove the checkmark from "Enabled FVD Downloader Deals" and click on apply changes to complete the process.

 Here are some download alternatives for Chrome that you may want to give a try instead.
 They are also hosted on Google's official web store.

-- Video Downloader Classic - Easy to use video downloader for Chrome that works with most video hosting sites.
+- Video Downloader Classic [no longer available] - Easy to use video downloader for Chrome that works with most video hosting sites.

 - Video Downloader professional - Is compatible with most video hosting websites on the Internet.
 It adds an icon to Chrome's address bar that indicates whenever video contents are found on a page.
 Two clicks, one on the icon and one on the download button save the selected video to the local system.